lambrospetrou/oxford-msc/plain-text/ch-dist-sys-exec.md

 ### Single vs Multi round

-The distributed system presented in this chapter supports two modes of execution, with each mode being different in the number of communication rounds before completely evaluating the query.
+The distributed query engine presented in this chapter supports two modes of execution, with each mode being different in the number of communication rounds before completely evaluating the query.

 #### Single round

-Single round execution refers to multi-way JOIN operations when a query requires joinining more than one attribute.
-Single round execution is based on the use of the HyperCube algorithm which partitions and shuffles the data based on all the attributes to joined at once.
+Single round execution refers to multi-way JOIN operations when a query requires joining more than one attribute.
+Single round execution is based on the use of the HyperCube algorithm which partitions and shuffles data considering all the attributes to be joined at the same time.

-A lot of researchers investigated the costs incurred in a distributed system and it is widely and publicly acceptable that a major bottleneck in distributed execution is the communication among worker nodes.
-Therefore, people try to devise algorithms that try to eliminate this cost as much as possible, hence HyperCube and its variations.
+A lot of work has been done by researchers investigating the costs in a distributed system and it is widely acceptable that a major bottleneck in distributed execution is the communication among worker nodes.
+Therefore, people try to devise algorithms that try to eliminate this cost as much as possible, hence HyperCube and its variations, whose aim is to reduce communication rounds to a minimum.

-To summarize, single round execution means that each worker will send data to other workers only once, hence the single communication round, followed by evaluation of the multiple attribute JOIN.
+To summarize, single round execution means that each worker will send data to other workers only once, hence the single communication round, followed by the complete evaluation of the multi-attribute JOIN producing the final result.

 #### Multi round